 ID Standard Class Interpretive Guidance Score/Findings/Comments 1-B-8 The facility must perform a self-survey review of compliance with all QUAD A standards annually prior to the expiration date of its accreditation in each of the two years between QUAD A onsite surveys.
 The self-survey documentation must be retained for a minimum of 3 years and include: 1.
 A completed Self-Survey checklist 2.
 A Plan of Correction for any standard identified as non-compliant 3.
-Evidence that each plan of correction has been carried out to establish compliance with standards 4.
-Evidence that findings from the self-survey have been reviewed, included in the facility's Quality Improvement Plan, and discussed in the facility's Quality Improvement meetings.
+Evidence that each plan of correction has been carried out to establish compliance with standards Evidence that findings from the self-survey have been reviewed, included in the facility's Quality Improvement Plan, and discussed in the facility's Quality Improvement meetings.
 A B C Interpretive Guidance: The intent is to ensure that the facility performs annual self-surveys consistent with QUAD A requirements.
 Evaluating Compliance: Review the most recent self-survey for completeness.
 Are the required elements present?
-Are the last 3 years of self-survey documentation available?
-Compliant Deficient Not Applicable Corrected Onsite Enter observations of non-compliance, comments or notes here.
-SUB-S ECTION C: PATIENT SELECTION 1 1-C-1 A patient who, by reason of pre-existing or other medical conditions, is at significant risk for outpatient surgery in this facility must be referred to alternative facilities as defined in facility policy.
-Any surgery for which a patient must be routinely transferred to a hospital after the surgery is not appropriate for an outpatient surgical setting.
-A B C Interpretive Guidance: This standard's intent is to ensure the facility has a defined scheduling policy and procedure that includes only those procedures and a combination of procedures of duration and degree that permit safe recovery and discharge from the facility and identify patients with significant category risks who should be referred to alternative facilities for care.
+Are the last 3 years of self-survey documentation available? □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of noncompliance, comments or notes here.
+SUB-S SECTION C: PATIENT SELECTION 1-C-1 A patient who, by reason of pre-existing or other medical conditions, is at significant risk for outpatient surgery in this facility must be referred to alternative facilities as defined in facility policy.
+Any surgery for which a patient must be routinely transferred to a hospital after the surgery is not appropriate for an outpatient surgical setting. Авс Interpretive Guidance: The intent of this standard is to ensure the facility has a defined scheduling policy and procedure that includes only those procedures and a combination of procedures of duration and degree that permit safe recovery and discharge from the facility and identify patients with significant category risks that should be referred to alternative facilities for care.
 Services, particularly vascular and ophthalmic procedures, are often no longer offered in a hospital setting.
 Therefore, they are performed in an outpatient setting for ASA Class IV patients.
-Evaluating Compliance: • Assess facility policy regarding the list of patient risk categories, medical clearance requirements and criteria for accepting or □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of non-compliance, comments or notes here.
+Evaluating Compliance: Assess facility policy regarding the list of patient risk categories, medical clearance requirements and criteria for accepting or referring patients. □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of non-compliance, comments or notes here.